helderzack/ui-ux-design-course/README.md

 There's a video made by Design Course in which the tutor, Gary Simon, writes the html and css code, but I have not followed the instructions on that video, because I wanted to see if I could fully develop the page, or at least code something close to the initial design.
 Up to the first commit, I've wrote everything without following any step by step tutorial.

-The next steps I plan to take are: watch the frontend course to see how Gary translated the figma design to html and css; make the design responsive.
+What is left for me to do is to make the design responsive.

 I've had no part in the creation of the design, I've just tried to translate the design to code.